-3.2 SUSTAINABILITY PRIORITIES, OBJECTIVES & PRINCIPLES
+SUSTAINABILITY PRIORITIES, OBJECTIVES & PRINCIPLES

 In 2012, Authority staff and stakeholders identified five sustainability priorities.
-In 2015, further stakeholder engagement confirmed the relevance of these priorities, defined below.
+In 2015 and 2018, further -stakeholder engagement confirmed the relevance of and refined these priorities, defined below-:

+Energy & Emissions refers to the conservation and type of energy resources used to construct and operate the rail systems, well as to the tracking and minimization of emissions (both greenhouse gas and criteria air pollutant emissions) associated with both construction and operation conservation, and type, of non-renewable energy used for rail operations and facilities

-- Energy refers to conservation, and type, of non-renewable energy used for rail operations and facilities - Station Communities & Ridership refers to collaborative planning activities that promote transitoriented development and sustainable land use decisions that will help bring riders into the system - Sustainable Infrastructure refers to the set of principles and actions in planning, design, construction, and operation to accomplish infrastructure that reflect a balance of social, environmental, and economic concerns - Natural Resources refers to the environment and its' resources, addressed in and within ecological systems. - Business & Management refers to responsible leadership and management as well as sound business planning
+Station Communities & Ridership refers to collaborative planning activities that promote transitoriented development and sustainable land use decisions that will help bring riders into the system, encourage and promote proximity co-location for education, health and business institutions and ancillary consumer concession services

+Sustainable Infrastructure refers to the set of principles and actions in planning, siting, design, construction, mitigation, -and-operation, mitigation, maintenance, and management to accomplish of infrastructure that reflect a balance of social, environmental, and economic concerns

+Natural Resources refers to the environment and its! resources, addressed in and within ecological systems

+Business & Management Economic Development & Governance refers to responsible leadership and management, transparency practices, as well as and sound business planning

-The following priorities and objectives are designed to advance the overall sustainability policy and correspond to specific actions the Authority will undertake itself or through work with partners.
-The objectives allow the Authority to set qualitative and quantitative targets and monitor progress; a specific plan for implementation and measuring progress will be developed by the Authority.
+The following priorities and objectives_commitments are designed to advance the overall sustainability policy and -correspond to specific actions the Authority will undertake itself or through work with partners.
+The -objectives allow the Authority to set qualitative and quantitative targets and monitor progress; a specific -plan for implementation and measuring progress will be developed by the Authority.

-As the Authority enters into contracts for the construction and implementation of the high-speed rail program, system-specific goals and strategies will be further refined in each contract's general and special provisions, sustainability strategies and procedures, and other documents as the system matures.
+As the Authority enters contracts for the construction and implementation of the high-speed rail program, system-specific goals and strategies will-are be further refined in each contract's general and special-provisions, sustainability strategies and procedures, and other other contract documents.
+As the system delivery advances matures, more specificity on operations practices and strategies will be incorporated into the Authority's sustainability implementation plan.